kermitt2/arxiv_harvester/README.md

 ## Limitations

 Source files (LaTeX sources) are not available via the [Kaggle dataset](https://www.kaggle.com/Cornell-University/arxiv/discussion/185299) and thus via this modest harvester.
 The LaTeX source files are available via [AWS S3 Bulk Source File Access](https://arxiv.org/help/bulk_data_s3#bulk-source-file-access).

+There are 44 articles only available in HTML format.
+These articles will not be harvested.

 ## Acknowledgements